Why Svalbard Expeditions

 As soon as you set your foot in Longyearbyen, you’ll realise there is one major difference from your usual skiing mekkas of Chamonix, Sogndal or Beaver Creek: there are polar bears on Svalbard!

 That’s why we’ve gathered some of the best guides around to join us on our trip.
-The guide in charge is an UIAGM-certified guide, and the rest are ski guides with lots of experience.
+The guide in charge is an UIAGM and IFMGA-certified guide, and the rest are local ski guides with lots of experience.

-Svalbard is unique, both with its location and its polar bear presence, so we also take pride in having guides with a lot of local knowledge on board.
+Svalbard is unique, both with its location and its polar bear presence, so we also take pride in having guides with a lot of local knowledge on board, making sure we do not disturb or put polar bears or ourself at risk.
 Furthermore, all guides must undertake and pass a shooting test prior to the expedition, as they will be carrying rifles on the trips.

 On the boat we also have a meteorologist, who will help us interpret the sometimes fickle weather of Svalbard, and give us the best advice for where to go for pristine conditions.